What are the Clinical Equipment classes all about, and what is the difference between these and general strength training?

 What is the ideal amount of times a week I should attend for maximum results?

-Will I lose all the benefits if I stop doing Pilates?
+Will I lose all the benefits if I stop doing the Clinical Equipment classes?

 As with any form of exercise, once you cease regular training, the benefits will decline.
-Pilates helps you to gain a better awareness of your posture and movement patterns, and therefore the benefits should carryover into everyday life, as long as you continue to engage your pelvic floor, deep abdominal and back muscles before and during general activity, housework, gardening and changes in position.
+The classes help you to gain a better awareness of your posture and movement patterns, and therefore the benefits should carryover into everyday life, as long as you continue to engage your pelvic floor, deep abdominal and back muscles before and during general activity, housework, gardening and changes in position.
 This should become automatic, but you may need to frequently remind yourself to draw these muscles in.
-They work a lot more effectively when given a specific task to do, with some resistance to work against, which is the focus of Pilates.
-Pilates exercises are specifically designed to target activation of these muscles in order to maintain a balanced, stable spine whilst performing exercises in inherently unstable positions.
+They work a lot more effectively when given a specific task to do, with some resistance to work against, which is the focus of our classes.
+The prescribed exercises are specifically designed to target activation of these muscles in order to maintain a balanced, stable spine whilst performing exercises in inherently unstable positions.

 Static isolated muscle activity does not guarantee carry over into the dynamic situation, which means that if you only practice drawing these muscles in whilst being still (i.e. at traffic lights or lying in bed), they may not activate as they should when you start to perform a movement, unless they are trained in this manner.
-You may feel once you cease regular Pilates sessions that you lose the efficiency of movement and core control that you have gained, since you do not have the same level of stimulus that Pilates provides to these muscles.
+You may feel once you cease regular classes that you lose the efficiency of movement and core control that you have gained, since you do not have the same level of stimulus that the classes provides to these muscles.

-Can I still do Pilates if I have an injury?
+Can I still do the Clinical Equipment classes if I have an injury?

 Whenever there is a pre-existing injury, it is advisable to consult your doctor or medical specialist prior to beginning or continuing an exercise program, to ensure there are no contra-indications to exercise.
-I am more than happy to liaise with your medical practitioner or your physiotherapist/osteopath/chiropractor prior to your commencement of Pilates and thereafter.
+I am more than happy to liaise with your medical practitioner or your physiotherapist/osteopath/chiropractor prior to your commencement of the Clinical Equipment classes and thereafter.
 Being a physiotherapist, I am well trained in injury rehabilitation and will ensure you do not perform any exercises that will exacerbate your injury.
-During Pilates sessions, it is important that the exercises be pain-free so that they do not elicit stability muscle inhibition, and potentially worsen the pain or stress on injured structures.
+During exercise sessions, it is important that the exercises be pain-free so that they do not elicit stability muscle inhibition, and potentially worsen the pain or stress on injured structures.

-Is there still benefit in me doing Pilates if I don’t have an injury?
+Is there still benefit in me doing Clinical Equipment classes if I don’t have an injury?

 There most certainly is.
-Clinical Pilates carries many benefits, including more efficient muscle control and athletic performance, firmer and flatter stomach muscles (giving you the appearance of a narrower waist), effective trunk stabilisation and enhanced balance (reducing the risk of falls), overall body toning with leaner and longer muscles, improved postural awareness, reduction in pain and greater resistance to injury, improved cardiovascular fitness (not sufficient on its own for weight loss, but certainly a large part), and improved general well-being and mental focus.
-It does also provide an effective rehabilitation mechanism post-surgery for most joints.
-The other added benefit is that it will bring more awareness to your pelvic floor muscles, helping with continence and prolapse of your pelvic organs, a very common problem experienced by women and some men.
+Our Clinical Equipment classes carry many benefits, including more efficient muscle control and athletic performance, firmer and flatter stomach muscles (giving you the appearance of a narrower waist), effective trunk stabilisation and enhanced balance (reducing the risk of falls), overall body toning with leaner and longer muscles, improved postural awareness, reduction in pain and greater resistance to injury, improved cardiovascular fitness (not sufficient on its own for weight loss, but certainly a large part), and improved general well-being and mental focus.
+They also provide an effective rehabilitation mechanism post-surgery for most joints.
+The other added benefit is that they will bring more awareness to your pelvic floor muscles, helping with continence and prolapse of your pelvic organs, a very common problem experienced by women and some men.

-Pilates is well recognised as one of the preferable exercise programs for pregnant women.
+Our Clinical Equipment classes are most certainly a safe form of exercise to do during pregnancy.
+Pilates itself is well recognised as one of the preferable exercise programs for pregnant women.
 When pregnant, it is always advisable to consult with your doctor prior to commencing or continuing any exercise program, as there are certain aspects to a pregnancy that may contra-indicate exercise.
-I am happy for you to discuss this with me prior to commencing Pilates.
+I am happy for you to discuss this with me prior to commencing classes.
 During pregnancy, the body undergoes significant changes, largely governed by hormones released.
 This results in an inherent lack of stability around the pelvis in particular, and therefore care must be given to avoiding any exercises that may exacerbate this instability.
-The Pilates repertoire is easily tailored to the pregnant women as the prime focus is on stability, however exercises are specifically adapted to this stage in life and to each individuals experience.
+The exercise repertoire is easily tailored to the pregnant women as the prime focus is on stability, however exercises are specifically adapted to this stage in life and to each individuals experience.
 Certainly there are quite a few modifications that need to be made to accommodate the changes in the pregnant bodies.
 It is very important to ensure pregnancy modifications are made, therefore attendance at a generalised Pilates class where deep knowledge of the effects of pregnancy were not known, could be injurious to the woman, especially in the presence of pelvic instability (characterised by sharp, unrelenting groin and/or buttock pain, exacerbated by stair-climbing, walking up/down hills or uneven ground and standing on one leg).
 At Sculpt & Reform Physiotherapy and Clinical Pilates, you can be relaxed in the knowledge that your pregnancy needs will be catered for, and you will be closely guided through a specifically tailored exercise program that will be safe and effective for each stage of your pregnancy.

-Can I bring my baby to Pilates classes?
+Can I bring my baby to Clinical Equipment classes?

 Do you have facilities for me to change or go to the toilet?